WordPress/gutenberg/docs/getting-started/fundamentals/static-dynamic-rendering.md

 ![](https://developer.wordpress.org/files/2023/12/static-rendering.png)

 Blocks have static rendering (a.k.a.
 Static Blocks) **when no dynamic rendering method has been defined (or is available) for the block**.
-In this case, the output for the front end will be taken from the [markup representation of the block in the database](https://developer.wordpress.org/block-editor/getting-started/fundamentals/markup-representation-block/) that is generated (returned by the `save` function) when the block is saved in the Block Editor via the p.
+In this case, the output for the front end will be taken from the [markup representation of the block in the database](https://developer.wordpress.org/block-editor/getting-started/fundamentals/markup-representation-block/) that is generated (returned by the `save` function) when the block is saved in the Block Editor.

 ### How to define static rendering for a block

-The `save` function, which can be defined when registering a block on the client, determines the markup of the block that will be stored in the database when the content is saved and eventually returned to the front end when there's a request.
+The `save` function, which can be defined when [registering a block on the client](https://developer.wordpress.org/block-editor/getting-started/fundamentals/registration-of-a-block/#registration-of-the-block-with-javascript-client-side), determines the markup of the block that will be stored in the database when the content is saved and eventually returned to the front end when there's a request.
 This markup is stored wrapped up in [unique block delimiters](https://developer.wordpress.org/block-editor/getting-started/fundamentals/markup-representation-block/), and only the markup inside these block indicators is returned as the markup to be rendered for the block in the front end.

 _Example of `save` function_